dmwm/rucio-flux/README.md

 ```

 Once you have verified changes working in your own cluster, make a PR against `dmwm/rucio-flux` to have the changes deployed in production (or the integration server).

+**Label nodes to be used as ingress by running the [taint_ingress_nodes.sh](./scripts/taint_ingress_nodes.sh) script**
+    - This take the number of nodes to be used for ingress as argument
+    - Can be run in `dry-run` mode by passing `--dry-run` as an argument
+    - example usage: `./scripts/taint_ingress_nodes.sh 2`

+**Configure landb loadbalancing by running the [configure_landb.sh](./scripts/configure_landb.sh) script**
+    - You need to authenticate with openstack before running this script
+    - This takes the cluster type and Starting number for the --load-${n}- suffix as arguments (to be used when an existing cluster already uses initial suffix numbers)
+    - Can be run in `dry-run` mode by passing `--dry-run` as an argument
+    - example usage: `./configure_landb.sh int 4`

 ## Mantainance